Aksuups/IoT/IoT/ESP32/MotorhomeSensorStatusMonitor/README.md

 ## Project for tracking motorhome gas tank levels using ESP32 microcontroller and HX711 Amp with load cells.

-Additionally ESP32 utilizes BME280-sensor to track pressure, humidity and temperature.
+Additionally ESP32 utilizes BME280-sensor to track relative humidity and temperature inside the motorhome, and TMP36-sensor to track outside temperature.

 Values from load cells are amplified using HX711 amplifier connected to ESP32.
-Webserver is created locally inside ESP32.
+~~Webserver is created locally inside ESP32.
-ESP32 is connected to motorhome's internal network wirelessly.
+ESP32 is connected to motorhome's internal network wirelessly.~~

  **Powering microcontroller and components**